 The Botz family is closely connected with Kansas Wesleyan.
-It is where his father, Brad, served as a Vice President of Institution Advancement.
+It is where Shannon's father, Brad, served as a Vice President of Institution Advancement.
 His younger brother, Dr. Chad, earned his undergraduate degree from KWU.
 His brother Daniel, a lawyer, is a business professor at KWU.
 The Botz family is dedicated to Kansas Wesleyan, and Shannon took great pride in serving the university.

 Joyce Bray Scholarship for Nursing

 Joyce M. Bray was born in Garden City, Kansas in 1946.
 She graduated from Great Bend High School in 1964 and earned her degree from Asbury School of Nursing in 1967.
 Bray was a critical care nurse in the coronary unit at Wesley Medical Center in Wichita.
 She served for the American Association of Critical Care Nurses and was a member of First Christian Church.
 The Asbury nursing program was later transferred to Kansas Wesleyan, and the Joyce M. Bray scholarship was established to honor nursing students interested in patient care.
-Bray passed away on March of 2015.
+Bray passed away in March of 2015.

 Chet and Pat Brown Scholarship

 Chet and Pat Brown were born and raised in Kansas.
 Both attended, and eventually worked for, Kansas Wesleyan.
 During his career, Chet was a teacher, principal, business owner, chamber of commerce director and KWU development director.
-Pat served as an administrator at KWU and was heavily involved with Girl Scouts.
+Pat served as an administrator at KWU and was heavily involved with the Girl Scouts.

 The Browns were passionate about education.
-Pat loved Debate and English, Chet was a music enthusiast.
+Pat loved debate and English, Chet was a music enthusiast.
 They loved helping others, especially young adults seeking higher education.